6 recommended OTC drugs

 • Days 1-3: RICE + analgesic.

-• Days 3-7: passive mobilization, then light active movement.
+• Days 3-7: passive mobilization, then light active mobilization.

 • Days 7-21: progressive strengthening exercises.

-• Return to sport: when at full strength and pain-free during specific maneuvers.
+• Return to sport: at full strength and without pain on specific maneuvers.

-Inability to bear weight on the limb, obvious deformity, severe progressive pain, audible sound at the accident (snap), massive rapid swelling, distal numbness — all require an X-ray (to rule out fracture).
+Inability to bear weight on the limb, obvious deformity, severe progressive pain, a noise at the moment of injury (a pop), rapid massive swelling, distal numbness — all of these require an X-ray (to rule out a fracture).

 Search the pharmacy